 Large businesses are already taking steps to redesign products, source and manufacture more sustainably, and get better control over their supply chains so they can provide the necessary information for the product passport.

-Even if you are not a corporate, now is the time to re-evaluate your product and supply chain-related risks, do a gap analysis, and make a compliance plan for the EU Ecodesign regulation.
+Even if you are not a corporate company, now is the time to re-evaluate your product and supply chain-related risks, do a gap analysis, and make a compliance plan for the EU Ecodesign regulation.

 It’s a lot to take in.